mcadamm4/Delock/docs/blog/blog.md

 ## Instructions

-Once you've understood this sample, replace its text with your own blog.
+Once you've understood this sample, replace it with your own blog.